nsudarsanam/nsudarsanam.github.io/_posts/2016-09-09-sf-businesses.md

 <figcaption>Least number of Uber/Lyft registrations per neighborhood over the years</figcaption>
 </figure>

- In constrast, these neighborhoods had much higher incomes.
+ In contrast, these neighborhoods were characterized by much higher incomes.

 <hr>
-<h3> <b> What are the chances your neighbor is airbnb'ing their apartment? </b></h3>
+<h3> <b> What are the chances your neighbor is airbnb-ing their apartment? </b></h3>
-Trying to isolate Airbnbs from all the businesses within the “Accommodations” category proved to be tricky.
-Presumably due to ever-changing legislation around short-term rentals, people were more circumspect when registering their Airbnbs.
+Trying to isolate Airbnbs from all the businesses within the <i>Accommodations</i> category proved to be tricky.
+Due to ever-changing legislation around short-term rentals, people were more circumspect when registering their Airbnbs.
 There were far fewer businesses with the words “airbnb” or “bnb”. <br>
-Instead, I tried eliminating commercial businesses with a list that contained words like “hotel” or “motel” or “apartments” and further refined the list by eliminating anything that sounded like a business (containing words like “corp”,”trust”).<a href="#caveat2"><i>**</i></a>I then counted the left over businesses across the years.
+Instead, I tried eliminating commercial businesses with a list that contained words like “hotel” or “motel” or “apartments” and further refined the list by eliminating anything that sounded like a business (containing words like “corp”,”trust”).<a href="#caveat2"><i>**</i></a>I then counted the businesses left-over across the years.

 <figure>